jaredmyers/wireless_survey/README.md

 * create a gui wrapper that allows user to click/touch on a map point and gather bitrate data ***complete?***
 * grab a raspberryPi 5-7inch touch screen and a portable battery to make the demo look baller

+#### 04/10/21 #2
+Got graph updating working within the user interface for a finished csv file.
+Now to  make a function that creates a csv file in-app and while scanning grid points.

 #### 04/10/21 #1
 ![bitrate map][5]
 ![interpolation map][4]